enikey87/otel-playground/README.md

 - Jaeger in memory all in one.
 No ports exposed.
 - Jaeger-UI behind nginx with basic auth.
 Exposes 16686 port.
 - Open Telemetry Collector Gateway.
 Requires TLS + Auth for incoming telemetry.
 Exports incoming telemetry to Jaeger.
-- Open Telemetry Collector Sidecar (Edge).
+- Open Telemetry Collector Sidecar.
 Exports incoming telemetry to Collector Gateway.
 Don't require TLS or Auth for incoming data because it's running in trusted closed network like localhost.

 **Passwords**